LuisaGroup/LuisaCompute/README.md

 The backends are the final realizers of computation.
 They generate concrete shader sources from the ASTs and compile them into native shaders.
 They implement the virtual device interfaces with low-level platform-dependent API calls and translate the intermediate command representations into native kernel launches and command dispatches.

-Currently, we have 5 backends, including 3 GPU backends based on CUDA, Metal, and DirectX, respectively, a scalar CPU backend on LLVM, and a vectorized CPU backend on ISPC.
+Currently, we have 4 backends, including 3 GPU backends based on CUDA, Metal, and DirectX, respectively, and a scalar CPU backend on LLVM.

 ### Python Frontend